nashville-software-school/client-side-mastery/book-2-the-neophyte/chapters/OBJECTS_AS_THINGS.md

 ## Object State

 Ok, I mentioned "object state" above, and you might not understand what I mean by that.
 Stated as simply as possible, when you hear the words _object state_, it means that you want to know what the values of an object's properties are _**at this moment in time**_.
-That means an object's state can change, i.e. a property's value can be reassigned.
+That means an object's state can change, i.e.  property values can be reassigned.

 ```js
 const employee = {